An implicit large-eddy simulation perspective on the flow over periodic hills: Introduction

-Over the past decade, the main research focus around the periodic hills simulation case has been on developing better wall functions and subgrid-scale models for explicit Large-Eddy Simulations (LES) (e.g. \cite{Beck2014, Mokhtarpoor2017,Wang2021}), with a few studies using implicit LES (ILES) \cite{Hickel2008,Chen2014,Li2015,Balakumar2015, Krank2018, Wang2021}.
-In the latter studies, only two use the Finite Element Method: Krank et al. with high-order discontinuous FEM \cite{Krank2018} and Wang et al. with hp-spectral-FEM \cite{Wang2021}.
+Over the past decade, the main research focus around the periodic hills simulation case has been on developing better wall functions and subgrid-scale models for explicit Large-Eddy Simulations (LES) (e.g., \cite{Beck2014, Mokhtarpoor2017,Wang2021}), with a few studies using implicit LES (ILES) \citep{Hickel2008,Chen2014,Li2015,Balakumar2015, Krank2018, Wang2021}.
+In the latter studies, only two use the Finite Element Method (FEM): \cite{Krank2018} with high-order discontinuous FEM and \cite{Wang2021} with hp-spectral-FEM.
 The main difference between LES and ILES is that in the latter there is no subgrid-scale model.
-Instead, careful refinement of the mesh ensures all relevant length scales are resolved.
-Where the mesh is coarse and the solution is smoother, large eddies are resolved but smaller flow details are ignored, since they have a negligible impact on the overall flow regime.
-The mesh is finer in areas of interest or where large flow variation occur, so that the smaller eddies can also be resolved (particularly in near-wall regions) to the scale where there is viscous dissipation.
-For that reason, the refinement of the mesh is critical to the accuracy of implicit LES \cite{Krank2017, Sadrehaghighi2019}.
+Instead, the refinement of the mesh determines the length scales that are resolved.
+In general, the mesh is finer in areas of interest or where large flow variation occurs (particularly in near-wall regions), so that the smaller eddies can also be resolved.
+In stabilised approaches, if the cell size is not small enough to resolve all the eddies up to the scale where there is viscous dissipation, which is usually the case, additional dissipation is included numerically according to what is called a stabilisation term that comprises a stabilisation parameter and the strong residual of the momentum equation.